What headline? ‘Gaslighting’ is Merriam-Webster’s word of 2022

 Merriam-Webster, which logs 100 million pageviews a month on its site, chooses its word of the year based solely on data.
 Sokolowski and his team weed out evergreen words most commonly looked up to gauge which word received a significant bump over the year before.

-They don’t slice and dice why people look up words, which can be anything from quick spelling and definition checks to some sort of attempt at inspiration or motivation.
-Some of the droves who looked up “gaslighting” this year might have wanted to know, simply, if it’s one or two words, or whether it’s hyphenated.
+They don’t slice and dice why people look up words, which can be anything from quick spelling and definition checks to some attempt at inspiration or motivation.
+Some of the droves who looked up “gaslighting” this year might have wanted to know if it’s one or two words or whether it’s hyphenated.

 — “Oligarch,” driven by Russia’s invasion of Ukraine.